isetbio/isetfundamentals/README.md

 # This repository
 The scripts in this repository implement the calculations used for the paper figures.
 There are also have a series of related calculations we found interesting.
 This repository depends on [ISETCam](https://github.com/iset/isetcam/wiki).

-For more details, please refer to [this repository's wiki](https://github.com/isetbio/isetfundamentals/wiki).
+For more details, please refer to [the wiki page for isetfundamentals, this repository](https://github.com/isetbio/isetfundamentals/wiki).

 Brian, David, Thomas